-The Commission has implemented a wide range of actions in this field, such as:
+The Commission has also been implementing a wide range of actions in this field, such as:

-- the setting up of an expert Working Group on Promoting citizenship and common values, who has delivered an online compendium of good practices in these areas;
+- setting up an expert Working Group on Promoting Common Values and Inclusive Education, which has produced an online compendium of good practices in this field;

-- the organisation of a ‘role models’ initiative of people who engage in activities to promote social inclusion and prevent exclusion and violent radicalisation among young people;
+- an initiative involving positive ‘role models’ to promote social inclusion, and to prevent exclusion and violent radicalisation among young people ;

-- a toolkit on preventing violent radicalisation for youth workers dealing with young people at risk of marginalisation;
+- a toolkit for youth workers working with young people at risk of marginalisation;

-- a European Award for Social Inclusion through Sport; and
+- the European Award for Social Inclusion through Sport.

-- making available annual funding through Erasmus+ to develop innovative policies and practices at grass-root level, prioritising social inclusion.
+Furthermore, the Erasmus+ programme supports initiatives and activities to develop innovative policies and practices at grass-root level that prioritise social inclusion.

-The Commission is also supporting the following actions:
+The Commission is working on the following developments:

-- the expansion of the European Toolkit for Schools, an online platform for schools and teachers offering good practice examples and resources on how to introduce collaborative approaches in schools to improve inclusiveness and achieve success for all;
+- the expansion of the European Toolkit for Schools, an online platform for schools and teachers.
+The tookit offers good practice examples and resources for introducing collaborative approaches in schools, in order to improve inclusiveness and provide equal opportunities;

-- the expansion of the online eTwinning platform, connecting teachers and classrooms across Europe, and supporting teacher training courses on citizenship education through Erasmus+;
+- the expansion of the online eTwinning platform - which aims to connect teachers and classrooms across Europe, and to support teacher training courses on citizenship education ;

-- incentives for higher education institutions to award credits for volunteering and to develop curricula that combine academic content with civic engagement;
+- incentives for higher education institutions to award credits for volunteering and the development of curricula that combine academic content with civic engagement;

-- the implementation European Solidarity Corps, the new European Union initiative which creates opportunities for young people to volunteer or work in projects in their own country or abroad that benefit communities and people around Europe;
+- the implementation of the European Solidarity Corps - a European Union initiative that creates opportunities for young people to volunteer or work in projects, in their own country or abroad, which have community or regional benefit;

-- the piloting and roll-out of a new Erasmus+ Virtual Exchange initiative which will enable young people in Europe and the Southern Mediterranean to exchange views and ideas through structured and facilitated web-conferences with the aim to enhance inter cultural awareness and tolerance.
+- the piloting and roll-out of a new Erasmus+ Virtual Exchange.This initiative will enable young people in Europe and the Southern Mediterranean to exchange views and ideas through structured and facilitated web-conferences – with the aim of enhancing intercultural awareness and tolerance.